-Construction of the section for Phase One operations from Kwasa Damansara to Kampung Batu will be completed in July 2021 and begin operations in 2021.
+The Phase One operations from Kwasa Damansara to Kampung Batu will begin in November 2021.
 Phase Two operations, which will see the remaining section of the line from Kampung Batu to Putrajaya Sentral being opened, thus allowing trains to run from Kwasa Damansara to Putrajaya Sentral, is expected to commence in January 2023.

 At commencement of full service, the Putrajaya Line is expected to have an initial ridership of over 104,000 passengers upon opening.
 This is expected to further improve the chronic traffic congestion currently faced by Kuala Lumpur.